thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-12-prompt-engineering.md

 By crafting effective prompts, teams can guide LLMs to perform complex tasks, replicate domain expertise, or generate structured outputs reliably.
 Whether you're developing internal tools, customer-facing applications, or automated agents, prompt engineering provides the bridge between generic model behavior and business-specific intelligence.

-This post introduces core prompting techniques, illustrates when and how to use them, and explores how automation and evaluation tools are reshaping prompt engineering into a scalable system.
-You'll walk away with both a conceptual understanding and practical strategies for making LLMs more useful, accurate, and aligned with your objectives.
+**What this post does**: This post walks you through the what, why, and how of prompt engineering—from foundational concepts and practical techniques to advanced automation and evaluation methods.
+You’ll walk away with a strategic understanding and actionable tools to harness LLMs effectively in real-world applications.

+---

 ## 🎯 What is Prompt Engineering?